Gfoisy1986/Guil-OS/README.md

 ## On the workbench

+ Working on making Free basic course with each chapter actualy limited to X86...

+ Working on making Docs to create Custom (Shell, Bash, Makefile, linker.ld and more...)
+Files.

  X86_32bits  bootloader and kernel (as is) incomplete or not tested...

  X86_64bits bootloader and simple kernel to show boot process incomplete...
 C Kernel Version on testbench incomplete...(More content on the ways...)